Best Mattress of 2020: Reviews & Buyer’s Guide

 Nolah mattresses are sold exclusively on their website, so you have to buy online.
 However, they come with a 120-night sleep trial to test out your new mattress.
 After the sleep trial, it’s protected against defects by a 15-year warranty.

-- Features proprietary pressure-relieving foam for ultimate pain relief
+- Features proprietary pressure-relieving foam for pain sufferers

 - Designed for side sleepers

 - Breathable design to keep hot sleepers cool

 We recommend the Bear Mattress to stomach sleepers because it is designed to help you get healthier sleep, but it’s also rated 6.4 out of 10 on the firmness scale, so it should be firm enough to support a stomach sleeper.
 In fact, it says right on their website they design their bed to be compatible with stomach sleepers, as it is supposed to keep your belly lifted and maintain your spine’s natural curvature.